 Tip #1: Hover over questionable links to reveal the URL prior to clicking

 We kicked off this initiative with an often overlooked but necessary piece of advice.
 Today, cyber attacks can wear many different masks, which makes it even more important to safeguard your business.
 Whether it’s in an email or if you’re navigating through the web, make sure to hover over any questionable links to reveal the URL before clicking.
-Secure websites start with a legitimate trust seal “https” and should never request personal information upon accessing the site.
+Secure websites start with a legitimate trust seal “HTTPS” and should never request personal information upon accessing the site.

 Tip #2: Implement firewall security for internet connection

-As a business encompassing data from numerous sources, your internet connection can act as a vulnerable spot for potential fraudulent activity.
+As a business encompassing data from numerous sources, your internet connection can act as a vulnerable spot for potentially fraudulent activity.
 According to a recent 2020 study, 64% of companies have experienced web-based attacks.
 And this number is increasing among medium to large-sized corporations.
-We recommend our clients to not only configure, but to also test that the operating system’s firewall is enabled and working properly.
+We recommend our clients to not only configure but to also test that the operating system’s firewall is enabled and working properly.
 A firewall is a set of programs, acting as a defensive shield and it prevents outsiders from accessing data on private networks.
 If you’re not sure where to start, feel free to contact us and we’ll be happy to direct you on the right cybersecurity path!

 Tip #3: Turn off Bluetooth when it’s not in use or required

 Consider the following.
 Back-to-back meetings.
 Hands-free calling with clients and stakeholders.
 Multiple projects competing in priority.
-Our attention is constantly being pulled in different directions, especially during this work from home era (which is expected to continue well into 2022).
+Our attention is constantly being pulled in different directions, especially during this work-from-home era (which is expected to continue well into 2022).
 What happens when we forget to turn Bluetooth off?
 It doesn’t seem like a big deal, right?
 Well, Bluetooth could potentially be the vehicle for cyber fraud to maneuver through.
 That’s why we recommend making it a common practice among all employees to turn Bluetooth off immediately when it’s not being used or required.
 You’ll thank us later!

 Tip #4: Practice cyberattack drills with your employees

 Cybersecurity should never be an afterthought.
 Not today.
 Not tomorrow.
 While having a plan is a good start on the cybersecurity journey, it’s recommended to also deploy cyberattack drills for your employees to implement a routine set of protocols and procedures for team members on all organizational levels.
-What’s the standard procedure when we receive a phishing email that masks as one of our team members?
+What’s the standard procedure when we receive a phishing email that masks one of our team members?
 Who do we speak to if there’s a potential breach of documents?
-Answering these questions through cyberattack drills will equip your employees with knowledge, agility, and familiarity on how to handle any potential cyber attacks in the future.
+Answering these questions through cyberattack drills will equip your employees with knowledge, agility, and familiarity on how to handle any potential cyber-attacks in the future.
 You know what they say, practice makes perfect and repeatable action produces consistency.